ryanbrainard/jamak/README.md

 # Examples

-The following are examples of using `jjogaegi` for common use cases:
+The following are examples of using `jamak` for common use cases:

 ## Importing 한국어기초사전 Word Books into Anki

-The [National Institute of Korean Basic Dictionary (국립국어원 한국어기초사전)](https://krdict.korean.go.kr) allows word books to be downloaded in XML format, which are ideal for parsing with `jjogaegi` and creating flashcards.
+The [National Institute of Korean Basic Dictionary (국립국어원 한국어기초사전)](https://krdict.korean.go.kr) allows word books to be downloaded in XML format, which are ideal for parsing with `jamak` and creating flashcards.
 The dictionary itself is designed for learners with simple definitions, audio samples, example sentences, and is translated into 10 languages.
-The word books can currently only be created in the Korean dictionary; however, `jjogaegi` will download the English definitions and Korean audio during processing.
+The word books can currently only be created in the Korean dictionary; however, `jamak` will download the English definitions and Korean audio during processing.
 To keep flashcards simple, only the first definition and two examples are exported per entry.

 Here's how to export XML from the dictionary: